-While this is the best and ideal method, adult cats and dogs introduced later in life can still get along together if given ample time to get to accept each other and if the owners provide timely corrections to any unwanted behaviors.
+While this is the best and ideal method, adult cats and dogs introduced later in life can still get along together if given ample of time to get to accept each other and if the owners provide timely redirection to any unwanted behaviors.

 As much effort, however, as one may put into training cats and dogs to get along, in some cases, there is not much that can be done to prevent nature to take its course.
 Indeed, there are dog breeds that have an inherited impulse to chase, injure and even kill small animals regardless of the training methods involved.